 As the shuttle turned onto the Stuart / Colchuck Lake road, it very quickly bottlenecked and was slow going.
 Once we reached the trailhead, cars were awkwardly trying to reverse into open spaces on the roadside (parking is only permitted on the right side of the road as you go up).

-The lot itself at the trailhead is primarily for those who have Enchantments Permits and are staying overnight in the Core.
-Day hikers are encouraged to park on the roadside and leave spaces in the lot for those who are on multi-day hikes.
+The lot itself at the trailhead is primarily for those who have Enchantments Permits and are staying overnight in the core zone.
+Single day hikers are encouraged to park on the roadside and leave spaces in the lot for those who are on multi-day hikes.

 For both parking areas, you must display a pass to park.
 Do not forget to leave this on your dashboard before beginning your hike.